isabella232/advertising-cloud.en/help/dsp/inventory/freewheel-check-status.md

 1. (Optional) To resubmit an ad for approval, hold the cursor over the ad row, and then click **[!UICONTROL More] > [!UICONTROL Resubmit]**.

-For any additional questions or issues with resubmission, contact your Adobe account manager.
+For any additional questions or issues with resubmission, contact your [!DNL Adobe] account manager.

 >[!MORELIKETHIS]
 >